 The terms vary by operator, but the idea is the same across the board.
 Refer a friend to your favorite sportsbook using a unique link or code.
 Once your friend signs up and makes a deposit beyond a certain threshold (sometimes as low as $10), you both receive a bonus.

 If you have friends interested in sports betting, these bonuses can be great.
 Some offer up to $50 for each friend you refer, and your friend gets a bonus, too.
+For example, the BetRivers Refer-A-Friend program allows you to earn free bets by recommending friends.

 What Sports Can You Bet On In Illinois?